Just a Little Inconvenience

 Just a Little Inconvenience is a 1977 American made-for-television post-war drama film written and directed by Theodore J. Flicker and starring Lee Majors, James Stacy and Barbara Hershey.

 For his performance as a double-amputee Vietnam veteran, Stacy got a Primetime Emmy Award nomination for Outstanding Lead Actor in a Drama or Comedy Special.
 The film also earned a nomination for a Golden Globe for Best Motion Picture Made for TV.

 Plot

-Frank Logan (Lee Majors), a Vietnam War veteran, attempts to rehabilitate his friend, Kenny Briggs (James Stacy), who had lost an arm and a leg during the war.
+Frank Logan, a Vietnam War veteran, attempts to rehabilitate his friend, Kenny Briggs, who had lost an arm and a leg during the war.
 Logan teaches Briggs how to ski, and Briggs begins to see his double amputations as "just a little inconvenience."